Elevationacademy/fullstack-selfpaced/pre-course/objects/Exercises.md

   Ted: { claimed: true }
 }

-const name = prompt('Please enter the name for your reservation');
+const name = // Initialize different names to test the code
 ```

-Note that `prompt` will show a popup on your screen and allow you to input some text - that text will be stored inside `name`

 The above code is a reservation system where people can claim their reservations when they arrive.

-After receiving the name from the `prompt`,